wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ---
 layout: post
-title:  "Solving the LinkedIn Queens Puzzle with a SAT Solver and Two Model Checkers"
+title:  "Exploring All Solutions to LinkedIn Queens Puzzle with a SAT Solver and Two Model Checkers"
-date: 2025-09-18
+date: 2025-10-18
 categories: ["model-checking", "puzzles"]
 ---